 I didn’t like fried green tomatoes the first time I tried them.
-I’m just not a fan of cornmeal coating on much of anything.
-I prefer to use Panko breadcrumbs, I love how they make chicken, fish, and everything else crispy.
+It took me awhile to figure out I like a fried green tomatoes recipe without cornmeal.
+To be honest, I don’t like a cornmeal batter on many things.
+I prefer to use Panko bread crumbs for frying, I love how they make chicken, fish, and everything else crispy.

 The other thing I didn’t like about classic fried green tomatoes the first time was how they didn’t have any flavor, so I add garlic powder, onion powder, salt and cayenne pepper to my Crispy Fried Green Tomatoes.